Earn up to 10 CME Credits!

 - Discuss an updated understanding of the epidemiology and pathophysiology of CTEPH

-- Describe the latest diagnostic modalities and evaluative approach to patients with suspected chronic thromboembolic disease
+- Describe the latest diagnostic and evaluative approaches to patients with suspected chronic thromboembolic disease and apply that information to a patient case

-- Discuss the advancements in the surgical procedure, pulmonary thromboendarterectomy, currently available for patients with chronic thromboembolic disease and CTEPH
+- Discuss advances in pulmonary thromboendarterectomy for patients with chronic thromboembolic disease and CTEPH and apply that information to a patient case

-- Define the role of pulmonary hypertension targeted medical therapy in selected patient groups with CTEPH
+- Define the role of medical therapy in selected patient groups with CTEPH and apply that information to a patient case

 - William R. Auger, MD